NFTs for Photographers:

 The Future of Digital Art and How to Get Started

-Welcome to the crazy wacky world of NFTs, the new digital art craze that is both the future of digital art and bubble just waiting to burst.
+Welcome to the crazy wacky world of NFTs, the new craze set to become the future of digital art.
 I was so intrigued when I first heard about this that I got sucked in to hours and hours of watching videos and reading blog posts to try to understand what is going on and why.

 What I found is both a revolution for the digital art world and mind baffling amounts of money being spent on low-res drawings of cats!